"World in your hands" | Copyright: jaminwell | iStockphoto

 Despite the unequivocal scientific evidence in support of early childhood development (ECD), over 200 million young children across the globe are not achieving their potential.
 The majority of the world’s children live in developing countries and they continue to bear the greatest burden of poverty, disease, and conflict situations.
-The need is clear; despite tremendous scientific advancements, progress has been slow in adopting these children into international policies that can potentially make a difference in their lives, globally.
+The need to take hold and turn these world conditions on an axis is clear; despite tremendous scientific advancements, progress has been slow in adopting these children into international policies that can potentially make a difference in their lives, globally.

-The international early childhood policy initiatives being carried out by the Yale Child Study Center are in response to this clear and urgent need.
+The international early childhood development and policy initiatives being led by the Child Study Center and a multi-disciplinary faculty team at Yale University, are in response to this clear and urgent need.
 The goals of this work have been motivated by poor developmental outcomes for young children, globally, and the incredible scientific evidence that is being generated to ameliorate these outcomes.
 These initiatives endeavor to bring the evidence to bear an effect upon the formulation, implementation and analysis of international development frameworks and national-level social and public policies that impact the lives of young children.

 Our international programs serve to empower all sectors with knowledge derived from research and experience that can be applied to their own projects, or shared with their community or organization.